Dorinda Medley Is Leaving ‘RHONY,’ Says It Was A ‘Great Outlet’ For Her To ‘Heal’ After Her Husband Died

 “You are a legend, forever an ICON love you,” wrote The Real Housewives Of New Jersey star Margaret Josephs.

 As People noted, Dorinda first joined the smash hit series in 2015 during Season 7.
-During her time on the show, fans watched as she dealt with the loss of her husband Dr. Richard Medley.
+During her time on RHONY, fans watched as she dealt with the loss of her husband Dr. Richard Medley, and sought out her own home in New York.

-Season 12 of the show is currently airing on Bravo — and it’s not been an easy ride for the TV star.
-Indeed, at the beginning of the run Dorinda told the publication that she had experienced “a lot of changes” that took their toll on the star, and led her to question whether she should remain on the show.
+Season 12 is currently airing on Bravo — and shooting it was not an easy ride for the TV star.
+At the beginning of the run Dorinda told the publication that “a lot of changes” took their toll during shooting, and led her to question whether she should remain on the show.

-As The Inquisitr covered in June, Dorinda revealed that as she battled though a tough Season 12, she was unhappy about the lack of support provided by co-star Ramona Singer.
-She explained that at the time she was going through a breakup with partner of seven years John Mahdessian, her dog died, and her house was being renovated, and yet claimed that rather than supporting her, Ramona “found any opportunity to pile on.”
+As The Inquisitr covered in June, Dorinda revealed that she was unhappy about the lack of support offered by co-star Ramona Singer during the housewives’ latest round of filming.
+She explained that at the time she was going through a breakup with her partner of seven years John Mahdessian, her dog died, and her house was being renovated, and yet claimed that rather than supporting her, Ramona “found any opportunity to pile on.”